• Skip to primary navigation

 • Butter: This is a very butter-flavor forward cake, so be sure to use high-quality unsalted butter.
 I highly recommend European-style butter.

-• Eggs: You'll need 3 eggs at room temperature.
+• Eggs: You'll need 3 large eggs at room temperature.

 • Oil: To ensure this pound cake bakes up moist, add light-tasting extra virgin olive oil.